-NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders ("Shareholders") of Golden Arrow Resources Corporation ("Golden Arrow" or the "Company") will be held at The Four Seasons Hotel, Shuswap Room, 791 West Georgia Street, Vancouver, British Columbia, V6C 2T4 on Wednesday, September 27, 2017 at 1:30 p.m.
+NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders ("Shareholders") of Golden Arrow Resources Corporation ("Golden Arrow" or the "Company") will be held at The Terminal City Club, Ceperly Room, 837 West Hastings Street, Vancouver, British Columbia on Thursday, June 21, 2018 at 2:00 p.m.
 (Vancouver time) for the following purposes:

-- 1. to receive and consider the audited consolidated financial statements of the Company for its financial year ended December 31, 2016, and the report of the auditors thereon; - 2. to fix the number of directors to be elected at the Meeting; - 3. to elect the directors of the Company to hold office until the next annual general meeting; - 4. to appoint the auditors of the Company for the ensuing year and to authorize the directors to fix the auditor's remuneration; and - 5. to transact such further or other business as may properly come before the Meeting and any adjournment thereof.
+- 1. to receive and consider the audited consolidated financial statements of the Company for its financial year ended December 31, 2017, and the report of the auditors thereon; - 2. to elect the directors of the Company to hold office until the next annual general meeting; - 3. to appoint the auditors of the Company for the ensuing year and to authorize the directors to fix the auditor's remuneration; and - 4. to transact such further or other business as may properly come before the Meeting and any adjournment thereof.